 |Pollutant||Source||What effect does it have?|

-A colourless, odourless, tasteless and relatively inert gas which slowly converts to carbon dioxide over a period of about a month.
+A colourless, odourless, tasteless and relatively inert gas which slowly converts to carbon dioxide.

 A reddish, brown, pungent, acidic gas.